Kronka/Lego-StarWarsII-patch/README.md

 - I caught a game crash once at 0x5481CA (qmemcpy, 0x0 nullptr)

 ## How to install its small debugger? ##
 d3d9.dll put it in the folder with the game (where LegoStarWarsII.exe )

+## Does this patch fix bugs? ##
+At the moment, we need to collect all the existing errors.
+So far, this patch does nothing but collect error data.